Breaking In (2018 film): Plot

-After her father Isaac's murder, Shaun Russell travels with her two children, daughter Jasmine and son Glover, to the house where she grew up.
-Shaun intends to settle her father's estate and sell the remotely located house, which has multiple security features, including a hand-held remote monitor.
-When they arrive, the security system is offline, but Jasmine soon reactivates it.
+After her father Isaac's murder, Shaun Russell travels with her two children, Jasmine and Glover, to the house where she grew up.
+Shaun intends to settle Isaac's estate and sell the remotely located house, which has multiple security features, including a hand-held remote monitor.
+When they arrive, the security system is offline, but Jasmine reactivates it.

-Unknown to the family, four offenders – Peter, Sam, Duncan, and the crime boss Eddie – were in the house before them, burglarizing it.
-Then Jasmine and Glover are taken hostage while Shaun is locked outside and narrowly escapes an ambush from Peter.
-Duncan, the most violent and mentally unstable member of the group suggests torturing the children for the location of the safe but is objected by Eddie and Sam.
-Then another altercation sparks when Peter chases Shaun into the woods, where Peter gets knocked out by her.
+Unknown to the family, four offenders – Peter, Sam, Duncan, and crime boss Eddie – were already in the house burglarizing it.
+Jasmine and Glover are taken hostage while Shaun is locked outside and escapes an ambush from Peter.
+Duncan, the most mentally unstable member of the group suggests torturing the children for the location of the safe but is objected by Eddie and Sam.
+Peter eventually chases Shaun into the woods and gets knocked out by her.
 She leaves him bound and gagged, and uses the intercom to call the house.
-Eddie tells her they only came for the safe and the $4 million they know is inside; Isaac was under investigation by both the FBI and the District Attorney and Sam had learned that he liquidated his assets.
-The offenders have only 90 minutes from when they sever the phone lines before the security company contacts authorities, so they want to find it and leave quickly.
+Eddie tells her they only came for the safe and the $4 million inside; Isaac was under investigation by both the FBI and the District Attorney and liquidated his assets.
+The offenders have only ninety minutes from when they sever the phone lines before the security company contacts authorities, so they want to find it and leave quickly.

 Concealed in the trees, Shaun sees Maggie, the realtor, arrive with paperwork for the house sale.
-Eddie greets her at the door, explaining Shaun had gone into town briefly, and attempts to invite her in.
-Maggie notices Shaun's purse on the table behind Eddie and knows something is wrong and politely declines.
-When Maggie turns her back on Eddie and leaves, Duncan ambushes her, and slits her throat, which outrages Eddie, as it means Shaun won't be as controllable.
+Eddie greets her at the door, explaining Shaun had gone to town, and attempts to invite her in.
+Maggie notices Shaun's purse on a table, realizes something is wrong and politely declines.
+When Maggie turns to leave, Duncan ambushes her and slits her throat, which outrages Eddie, as it means Shaun will not be as controllable.